 Overview of New Jersey Mortgages

-Historical New Jersey mortgage rates stick closely to the national average rates.
-New Jersey counties’ conforming loan and FHA limits vary widely, with many counties going well above average rates.
-That means your monthly mortgage payment, especially your property taxes, will depend on where you buy in the state.
+Historical New Jersey mortgage rates are below national averages.
+New Jersey counties’ conforming loan and FHA limits vary widely, with many counties going well above standards.
+That means your monthly mortgage payment, and especially your property taxes, will depend on where you buy in the state.